xlnsresearch/xlns/docs/source/xlnstorch/api/xlnstorch.rst

     :math:`\left( -2^{52} \ll 1 \right) \mid 1 = -9007199254740991`.
     It is independent of an LNS object's base.

+.. data:: LNS_INF

+    A float64 scalar tensor representing positive infinity in the LNS.
+    This is a special value defined to be :math:`2^{53} = 9007199254740992`.
+    It is independent of an LNS object's base.

+.. data:: LNS_NEG_INF

+    A float64 scalar tensor representing negative infinity in the LNS.
+    This is a special value defined to be :math:`\left( 2^{53} \right) - 1 = 9007199254740991`.
+    It is independent of an LNS object's base.

 .. data:: LNS_ONE

     A float64 scalar tensor representing one in the LNS.
 For any